 But Samson and Thakur kept India in the hunt with an attacking 93-run partnership of just 64 balls for the sixth wicket.

-- Third ODI: Spinners shine as India clinch ODI series against SA
+- Third ODI: India eye runs from top-order in series-decider against SA

 With India needing 45 off the last three overs, Ngidi struck twin blows, dismissing Thakur and Kuldeep Yadav in successive balls to hand South Africa the upper hand.